zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 Download the zip and extract it

-run main.exe in the \dist\main folder as administrator
+Run main.exe in the \dist\main folder as administrator

 _The script needs administrator access to use the mouse in Star Rail.
 Star Rail for some reason requieres this_